-I wasn’t able to attend the class, but I thought I would try my hand at a paper butterfly today and give you some directions to try it out yourself!
+I thought I would try my hand at a paper butterfly today and give you some directions to try it out yourself!

 Step 1: Create a waterbomb base.
 Fold your square of paper in half, then in half the other direction.